CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

       ![](./media/hrsite1.1.png)

-   - The first part of the HR site is the 'Policies Library.'
-This library is an organized collection of all HR-related policies and procedures, which are important documents that guide the conduct and operations of employees within the organization.
+   - The first part of the HR site is the **Policies Library** This library is an organized collection of all HR-related policies and procedures, which are important documents that guide the conduct and operations of employees within the organization.
 These include, but are not limited to, rules and regulations regarding behavior, dress code, and usage of internet and email.

       ![](./media/hrsite1.2.png)

    - The Policies Library is further divided into different folders for effective organization.
-For example, there is an 'Employee Policies' folder, which contains files like the 'Code of Conduct,' 'Dress Code Policy,' and 'Internet and Email Policy.'
+For example, there is an **Employee Policies** folder, which contains files like the **Code of Conduct**, **Dress Code Policy**, and **Internet and Email Policy**.
 These files are essentially documents that detail the organization's expected codes of behavior, dress standards, and rules for using internet and email services.

       ![](./media/hrsite1.4.png)